flashbots/mempool-dumpster/README.md

 maybe:

-- http server to add/remove nodes, see stats?
+- http server to add/remove nodes, see stats, pprof?
-- built-in torrent seeder?
-- built-in p2p mempool listener?

 ---